I live in a noncompact state. How do I get a compact multistate license?

 I have a compact license.
 How long can I work in another compact state?

 There is no time limit.
-As long as your home state is a compact state, is declared as your primary state of residency and you remain in good standing, you may practice in other compact states.
+As long as you maintain legal residency in the state that issued your multistate license and you remain in good standing, you may practice in other compact states.

 My primary state of residence is a noncompact state; it is also where I am licensed.
 I am applying for a license in a compact state, however.
 Do I have to give up my original license?